aLbaneso/Deathrun/README.md

 # Deathrun Timer
 ### Features

-- Made on AmxxPawn
+- Made on AmxxPawn * 1.9 and up supported
 - Time your best run and compete against other players
+- Break others records and set yourself higher in the ranking table
-- Records down to milliseconds
+- Records down to milliseconds (1/1000 of a seconds)
-- Uses MySQL which can be used on any side project
+- Uses MySQL which can be used on any side project (discord integration etc)
-- Button-less, first to kill the Terrorist wins the game
+- Button-less, first to kill the Terrorist wins the game -- Which means that you cannot have a player as a Terrorist.
+A bot will be created instead and will sit on spawn.
+See `deathrun_bots.sma`
-- Terrorist has been replaced with a BOT
+- Webserver to display map records and player stats.

 ### Requirements
 1. AmxxModule